mzur/coffee-dev-grunt/README.md

 ### Code coverage

-The code coverage reports are put in the `coverage/` directory.
+This setup uses [Istanbul](https://github.com/yahoo/istanbul) as code coverage reporter.
+The reports are put in the `coverage/` directory.
 Simply open the `index.html` and explore the report.
 You can see a detailed per-file report there, too!

 ### Testing